cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

   -s, --stacktrace       outputs a stack trace onto stderr when an unhandled exception occurs

 Emulator options:
-  Options to specify whether and how to run the compiled  code  on an emulated processor.
+  Options to specify whether and how to run the code  or schematic in an emulated environment.
 The emulated processor is much faster than Mindustry processors, but can't run  instructions  which obtain information from the Mindustry World.
-Sole exceptions are memory cells ('cell1' to 'cell9') and memory banks ('bank1' to 'bank9'), which can be read and written.
+  Memory cells/banks and other processors can be read from or written  to if part of the schematic or, when running just the code, the default processor configuration provided by Mindcode.

   --emulator-target [{6,6.0,7,7w,7.0,7.0w,7.1,7.1w,8,8w,8.0,8.0w,8.1,8.1w}]
                          selects target processor version and type (a 'm', 'l', 'h' or 'w' suffix specifies the type)